shayakbanerjee/ultimate-ttt-rl/README.md

             player2.learnFromMove(pState2)
         return board.getBoardDecision()
 ```
-The `learnFromMove` calls are optional, but necessary if the bots need to learn from every move.
+The `learnFromMove` calls are necessary for the bots to learn from every move.
 The example shows a random player against a reinforcement learning player, but you can choose to play RL vs RL or Random vs Random.
 Switching the order of player1 and player2 will assign `O` to the RL player and `X` to the Random player.

 ## Learning Algorithm
 The learning algorithm is the key piece to the puzzle for making the RL bot improve its chances of winning over time.
 There is a generic template provided for the learning algorithm: